joel-1080p/buzzer_beaters/README.md

 ## DELIVERY TOOLS
 `delivery_tools.py` is a class I created to send signals in multiple ways.
-You can send signals vis
+You can send signals via
 - Discord
 - Email
 - SMS text